nielsthaumann/sca/README.md

 </a>
 </p>
 <br></br>
 A popular assumption is that brain activity measured with MEG/EEG is shaped as ideal sine waves.
-However, in line with the observations of systematic noise in the timing of "spike" potentials that are part of the signaling cascade influencing MEG/EEG measurements, it turns out that the large-scale neuronal electromagnetic activity measured with MEG/EEG outside the head is accurately modeled by temporal Gaussian density functions with systematic noise in 'bell-shaped tails'.
+However, in line with the observations of systematic noise in the timing of "spike" potentials that are part of the signaling cascade influencing MEG/EEG measurements, it turns out that the large-scale neuronal electromagnetic activity measured with MEG/EEG is accurately modeled by temporal Gaussian density functions with systematic noise in 'bell-shaped tails'.
 The accurate SCA modeling with Gaussian density functions enables the suppression of ongoing interfering signals from the evoked responses of interest:
 <br></br>
 <p align="center">
   <image width="563" height="819" src="https://ars.els-cdn.com/content/image/1-s2.0-S0165027020301667-gr1_lrg.jpg">